Course Information

 • The individual homework sets must be done completely on your own.
 You are not to discuss exams with anyone except the teaching staff.

 • You are not permitted to copy code.
-You will no doubt come across examples on the internet.
-You can consult them to help understand the concept or process, but code in your own words.
+You may use the internet and LLMs to help understand the concept or process, but code in your own words.

 • It is not always easy to tell what qualifies as a violation, so do not be afraid to talk to me about it.
 Such discussions do not imply guilt of any kind.